PhilipPartsch/Howto-Sphinx/docs/variant_management.rst

    .. warning::

-      You can write headlines / sections in the content of the ifelse directive.
-      But you have to be careful with the correct ordering of sections in all possible output variants.
+      You can write headlines / sections in the content of the ifelse directive, but you have to be careful with the correct ordering of sections in all possible output variants.

 .. needtable::